Adroiti/docs-for-code-review-tools/Cppcheck/unusedScopedObject.md

 ## Description

-Instance of `varname` object is destroyed immediately.
+Instance of object is destroyed immediately.

 ## Further Reading